As a figure skater, I've fielded countless questions about my sport. Here are a few of the ones I'm asked most frequently.

 - Backward right inside edge

 - Backward left inside edge

 This variety of edges is used for spin entrances and exits as well as jump entrances and exits.
-Learning how to use your edges is a requirement to progressing as a skater.
+Learning how to use your edges is a requirement for progressing as a skater.
 If you cannot execute proper edges, you will not be successful when attempting jumps or spins.
 Without a reasonable level of power or speed, you will also be unsuccessful when attempting jumps or spins.
-It also should be noted, that if you have visible weakness in differing edges that you will have trouble with certain jumps, spins and various moves as you attempt to progress to other skills.
+It also should be noted that if you have visible weakness in differing edges, you will have trouble with certain jumps, spins, and various moves as you attempt to progress to other skills.